 They perform adequately on the highway and in the mud.
 They can even be used on rocks.
 Think of the best tire you can buy to ride from your garage to the campsite.
 They will get you pretty much anywhere your truck can go.

-How Long Do All-Terrain Tires Last On The Road?
+How Long Does All-Terrain Tires Last On The Road?

 20,000 to 40,000 miles.
 This entirely depends on the tire.
 Cheaper tires last closer to 20k miles while higher-end may last much longer.
 How you drive your car can also have an effect.
 Inflating a tire to the manufacturer’s recommended PSI will ensure you get the most out of your tires.